 The center also offers a full array of career services, including assistance with internships, resume critique, preparation for graduate and professional school, student employment opportunities (including work-study jobs), strategies for executing a successful job search and more.
-The center sponsors speakers from off campus, conducts career skills workshops, coordinates opportunities for students to interact with Wells College alumni, and provides many resources for academic and career success.
+The center sponsors speakers from off campus, conducts career skills workshops, coordinates opportunities for students to interact with Wells College alumnae and alumni, and provides many resources for academic and career success.
+Learn more at wells.edu/advising.